-Objective: Establish and maintain a testing site for commercial wave power systems.
-Expand existing facilities to incorporate a wave-hub providing berthing for as many as four wave energy conversion devices in the 300 to 500 KW range.
+Objective: Establish and maintain a testing site for wave energy conversion (WEC) devices.
+Expand existing facilities to incorporate a wave-hub providing berthing for as many as three wave energy conversion devices in the 10 to 1000 kW range.

-Presently: Ocean Power Technologies (OPT) has been testing a single 40 kWe buoy in 30 m depth water in Kaneohe Marine Corps Base Hawai‘i (KMCBH) on the windward (northeast) coast of the island of O‘ahu.
-The up and down motion of the buoy is used to drive a generator which is connected to shore via an undersea power cable.
+Between 2003 and 2011 Ocean Power Technologies (OPT) tested a single 40 kWe buoy in 30 m depth water in Kaneohe Marine Corps Base Hawai‘i (MCBH) on the windward (northeast) coast of the island of O‘ahu.
+The up and down motion of the buoy was used to drive a generator which was connected to shore via an undersea power cable.
 Currently, HINMREC is supporting NAVFAC in a project established to expand the site by incorporating two additional test berths as described in Wave Energy Test Site at Kaneohe Bay

 The wave energy test site (WETS) at MCBH will provide a unique location for the in-water testing of WEC devices in the USA.
 HINMREC will be able to assess the power performance of WEC devices.
 Time history records of device power output as a function of environmental input and the corresponding power matrix, providing the relationship between power output and wave parameters, will be obtained.
 Oceanographic instrumentation will be installed to provide real time wave and ocean current data during testing and to calibrate the UH wave hindcast and forecast models.
 A numerical model will also be implemented to allow for virtual testing, modification and device optimization.